k-tro/VAE_and_beyond/README.md

 ## Purpose

-This project is primarily educational:
+This project is primarily educational.
+The goals are as follows:

-to practice training and comparing generative models,
+- to practice training and comparing generative models

-to document research-style experimentation (configs, logs, ablations),
+- to document research-style experimentation

-and to showcase practical ML engineering skills (clean repo, reproducible runs, structured results).
+- to showcase practical ML engineering skills

+This work is not intended as a novel research contribution.

 ## License

 MIT License – free to use and modify.

-> Note: This work is not intended as a novel research contribution.
-It serves as a stepping stone for learning how to conduct research and as a demonstration project for employers and universities.